lucy19h/w3s7y.github.io/_posts/2017-05-31-first-post.md

 {% endhighlight %}

 ### In conclusion
-Thank you for reading my first blog post!
-I intend to keep my site entirely static and on public hosts.
-Comments are welcome on twitter and via email if you need a private conversation.
+Thanks for reading and please don't hesitate to hit me up via Twitter to discuss!